linode/docs/docs/guides/networking/linode-network/ip-failover/index.md

 ## Configure Failover

 The instructions within this guide enable you to configure failover using IP Sharing and the [lelastic](https://github.com/linode/lelastic) tool, a Linode provided tool based on GoBGP that automates much of the configuration.
 While lelastic enables many basic implementations of failover, you may want to consider using FRR or any other BGP client if your implementation is more advanced.
-See[Configuring IP Failover over BPG using FRR](/docs/guides/ip-failover-bgp-frr/).
+See [Configuring IP Failover over BPG using FRR](/docs/guides/ip-failover-bgp-frr/).

 {{< note >}}
 If your data center supports the legacy method (ARP), use the [Configuring IP Failover using keepalived](/docs/guides/ip-failover-keepalived/) guide instead.
 That guide should also be used when setting up failover for VLAN IP addresses.